satpalsr/sdk/README.md

 ## What is HYTOPIA?

 ![HYTOPIA Banner](./docs/assets/banner.png)
-HYTOPIA is a modern game creation and publication platform inspired by Minecraft, Roblox, and Rec Room.
-HYTOPIA allows you to create your own highly-sharable, immersive massively multiplayer games in a voxel-like style.
+HYTOPIA is a modern games platform inspired by Minecraft, Roblox, and Rec Room.

+HYTOPIA allows you to create your own highly-sharable, immersive, massively multiplayer games in a voxel-like style.
 All playable in a web browser on any device!

 ## What is this SDK?